Tyreek Hill Player Prop Bets for NFL Week 8 | Kansas City vs. New York 11/1/2021

 Matchup vs. New York

-- Hill's 68 receiving yards in his one matchup against the Giants are 11.5 fewer than his over/under for Monday's game.
+- Hill had 68 receiving yards in one career matchup against the Giants, 12.5 fewer than his receiving yards prop bet over/under for Monday's game (80.5).

-- Hill did not have a touchdown catch in that game against the Giants.
+- Hill did not have a touchdown catch in that matchup against the Giants.

-- The Giants are conceding 256.9 passing yards per game this season, the NFL's 14th-ranked pass defense.
+- This week Hill will face the NFL's 14th-ranked pass defense (256.9 yards allowed per game).

-- The Giants have allowed 14 touchdowns through the air (2.0 per game).
-They are 22nd in the NFL in that category.
+- The Giants' defense is 22nd in the league, conceding 2.0 passing touchdowns per game.

 Recent Performances